What Color is Your Privlege?

 by F. I. Goldhaber

 The Mall appeared September 2008 in Appleseeds anthology from Sacred Fools Press.
-You can read it online, page 25.
-You can also read it in in Pairs of Poems.
+Read it in Pairs of Poems.

 by F. I. Goldhaber